BrianLe-1904/SOC-Automation-Lab/README.md

 **Download and Prepare Mimikatz**
-   - Download Mimikatz and adjust Windows Defender settings to exclude the Downloads folder (to prevent file interference).
+   - Downloaded Mimikatz and adjust Windows Defender settings to exclude the Downloads folder (to prevent file interference).
-   - If needed, adjust Google Chrome’s security settings to enable the download.
+   - If needed, adjusted Google Chrome’s security settings to enable the download.
-   - Extract Mimikatz for testing.
+   - Extracted Mimikatz for testing.

 **Run Mimikatz**
-   - Open an administrator PowerShell session, navigate to the Mimikatz directory, and execute `mimikatz.exe`.
+   - Opened an administrator PowerShell session, navigate to the Mimikatz directory, and execute `mimikatz.exe`.
 <img width="717" alt="step 4b" src="https://github.com/user-attachments/assets/c905b315-6d1e-4846-a9f0-2cdf5ee0cbd4">

 **Check for Mimikatz Events in Wazuh Dashboard**
-   - Search for Mimikatz-related events in the Wazuh dashboard.
+   - Searched for Mimikatz-related events in the Wazuh dashboard.
    - If no events appear, check that logging settings are properly configured, as Wazuh may only log events that trigger specific alerts by default.

 **Update Wazuh Configuration for Comprehensive Logging**
-    - Back up the `ossec.conf` file on the Wazuh manager.
+    - Backed up the `ossec.conf` file on the Wazuh manager.
-    - Open `ossec.conf` and set `log_all` and `log_all_json` to "yes" to enable logging for all events.
+    - Opened `ossec.conf` and set `log_all` and `log_all_json` to "yes" to enable logging for all events.
-    - Restart the Wazuh manager to apply these settings.
+    - Restarted the Wazuh manager to apply these settings.

 **Configure Filebeat**
-    - Update the Filebeat configuration to allow ingestion of archived logs.
+    - Updated the Filebeat configuration to allow ingestion of archived logs.
-    - Restart the Filebeat service to implement changes.
+    - Restarted the Filebeat service to implement changes.

 **Set Up a New Index in Wazuh**
-    - In the Wazuh dashboard, navigate to Stack Management, and create a new index pattern to monitor archived logs.
+    - In the Wazuh dashboard, navigated to Stack Management, and create a new index pattern to monitor archived logs.

 **Verify Log Ingestion**
-    - Allow some time for log ingestion, then check the dashboard for Mimikatz events.
+    - Allowed some time for log ingestion, then check the dashboard for Mimikatz events.
-    - If events are not visible, troubleshoot by checking archive files directly.
+    - If events were not visible, troubleshooted by checking archive files directly.

 **Create a Custom Alert Rule in Wazuh**
     - Use Wazuh’s built-in rules for reference.